 - not handing out a choice of fund form to new employees when this is required.

-Employers who haven’t observed the rules of the SG must lodge a statement with the ATO and pay a super guarantee charge.
-The size of the fee will depend on the amount owed to the employee, the amount of interest accrued on what is owed and how many employees were affected.
+Employers who haven’t observed the Superannuation Guarantee rules must lodge a statement with the ATO and pay a super guarantee charge.
+The size of the charge will depend on the amount owed to the employee, the amount of interest accrued on what is owed and how many employees were affected.
 The ATO website has more information about the Superannuation Guarantee charge and statement here.

 For more information on other penalties may apply, visit the ATO superannuation page for employers.